SysKitTeam/docs-securitymanager/requirements/global-admin-consent.md

 - Read directory data

 Granting delegated permissions to an application means that the application may act on behalf of a user.
-This means that the effective permissions that the user has are still limited by his own permissions. ie. a user running SysKit Security Manager will not be able to add group owners if he does not have permissions to do so.
+This means that the effective permissions that the user has are still limited by his own permissions.
+I.e. a user running SysKit Security Manager will not be able to add group owners if he does not have permissions to do so.

 ## Additional Info